ctavolazzi/awesome-pocketbase/README.md

 PocketBase is an open source backend consisting of embedded database (SQLite) with realtime subscriptions, built-in auth management, convenient dashboard UI and simple REST-ish API.

+## Local demo viewer

+This repository ships with an offline-friendly walkthrough that “shows” the list, connectivity probe, and contributor docs without extra tooling.
+Launch it by serving the repo locally (for example, `python -m http.server 8000`) and then opening [`docs/viewer.html`](./docs/viewer.html) in your browser.
+The demo caches the README render, connectivity probe history, and document previews so it remains usable even when the npm tooling cannot reach the public registry.
+Use the built-in “Refresh all data” and “Clear saved data” controls to rerun the probe, regenerate metrics, or wipe cached previews before presenting the walkthrough.

 ## Contents

 - [Official Packages](#official-packages)